Senjutsumo/FrameworkMultiUserBundle/Resources/doc/user_provider.md

 ***
 # User provider

 The user provider will do exactly as described.
-When requested, it will provide a user frome one of the repositories if it can find one.
+When requested, it will provide a user from one of the repositories if it can find one.

 To create a user provider, you'll need two services: